 8. Not all credit is the same

-There’s a big difference between borrowing money using a credit card and through a personal loan, so your child will need to consider their circumstances.
+There’s a big difference between borrowing money using a credit card and through a personal loan, so your teen will need to consider their circumstances.

 With a credit card they’ll be given a credit limit.
 They will be charged interest on whatever credit they spend on their card and don’t repay within the billing period.
 Credit cards tend to be used for things they want to buy now and pay back at a later date.